cesarnml/purecode_ai/README.md

 # VSCode Extension Thoughts

-[^1]: Thoughts not included for brevity (and given the use case for the site I suspect most users will be on a laptop) - would be willing to explore in further detail if requested
+[^1]: Thoughts not included for brevity (and given the use case for the site I suspect most users will be on a laptop) - I would be willing to explore in further detail if requested

-[^2]: For brevity I will avoid any nit-picky stylist observations and only focus on bugs in the UI. - again I am willing to explore in detail upon request
+[^2]: For sake of brevity, I will avoid any nit-picky stylist observations and only focus on bugs in the UI/UX - again I am willing to explore in detail upon request